tynopet/homework/homework-49/wb_page6.md

   3. I don't like football.
      Why didn't you tell me earlier?
 The tickets cost 70 each.
   4. Did you hear about the accident last week?
-     Yes, the boys was driving along Court Street when a motorbike hit the car.
+     Yes, the boys were driving along Court Street when a motorbike hit the car.
   5. Do you need somewhere to stay?
 I have a spare room.
      No, it's ok.
-I'm going to stay with my sister.
+I'm staying with my sister.
   6. I'm reading a novel called The Luminaries at the moment.
      Oh yes.
 I found it so boring that I didn't finish it.
   7. I like an early start, so I get up at six every morning.
      Me too.
-I always had left the house by seven.
+I always leave the house by seven.
   8. John!
 Are you ready?
 We are waiting for you!
      Ok, here I am!
 Sorry about that.
 I looked for my hat!
 I couldn't find it anywhere.